 Weight on your Sled

 When snow and ice conditions are prime, carrying a passenger on your sled is no problem.
-Having a passenger can actually add stability to your sled when you want to reach top speeds.
-Even carrying two small passengers can be accomplished for several miles.
-When there are a few inches of fresh snow, having a passenger will require more effort, especially up hills.
+Having a passenger can actually add stability and even carrying two small passengers can be accomplished for several miles.
+But, it's no surprise that this extra weight is going to slow you down.
+When there are a few inches of fresh snow, having a passenger will require even more effort, especially up hills.
 When carrying two kids, you can ask them to hop off and walk up hills to save energy.
 This helps passengers keep warm by getting some movement and helps lighten the load for the person kicking the sled.
 If you are kicksledding with kids, you can check out our checklist on what to pack.

 Snow and Ice Conditions